 REPORTING ABSENCES PROCESS: When your child will be absent from school, you can notify the school in two ways:

 - Send an email to firstname.lastname@example.org and provide a reason.

 - Call the attendance line at 360.458.6211 and provide a reason.

 If your student has not arrived at school or the school hasn’t been notified of the absence by 8:30am, an automated phone call, email and/or text will be sent to the parent/guardian.

-Chronic absenteeism incorporates all absences: excused, unexcused and suspensions.
+CHRONIC ABSENTEEISM: Chronic absenteeism incorporates all absences: excused, unexcused and suspensions.
 The focus is on the academic consequences due to the loss of instructional time and preventing absences before students fall behind.
 Chronic absenteeism is defined as missing more than 10% of the school year.
 If a student has a pattern of chronic absenteeism, the family will be contacted about the absences and find solutions to help the student with their attendance.
-If the pattern continues, the student will be placed on an attendance contract, followed with a meeting with the community Truancy Board if absences continue.
-The last step for students not attending school as court ordered will result in the school filing a Contempt and progress report with the Thurston County Juvenile court.
+If the pattern continues, the student will be placed on an attendance contract, followed by a meeting with the Community Engagement Board if absences continue.
+The last step for students not attending school will be a Truancy Petition with Thurston County Juvenile Court.